 Since starting the program, Spencer has wasted no time in preparing himself for the future—including recording and producing his own songs.
 “I’m going to have about 20 songs in my portfolio by the time I graduate,” he says, “and I’m going to probably seek help with the Recording Connection and do a lot of footwork myself by submitting it to various labels…I’m also taking matters into my own hands by developing my social media profiles.”

-Spencer also hopes his training will enable him to produce, engineer and write music for major artists.
-“I would say my main goal is to be developed as an engineer and producer, and write music for the big names, try to get my foot in the door to where I can write for people like Bruno Mars, Lady Gaga, names that have leverage, so that I wouldn’t have to be on stage as much, that I can actually focus on writing and recording my demos, and just get my music out there.
+Spencer also hopes his training will enable him to produce, engineer, and write music for major artists.
+“I would say my main goal is to be developed as an engineer and producer, and write music for the big names, try to get my foot in the door to where I can write for people like Bruno Mars, Lady Gaga, names that have leverage, so that I wouldn’t have to be on stage as much, so that I can actually focus on writing and recording my demos, and just get my music out there.
 License syncing, stuff like that, but definitely work in a studio environment.
 I just feel right at home doing that…I’m really confident that I can do this, and hopefully make a living at it someday.”

 For Spencer, it was a monumental choice—deciding to leave college in mid-stream to pursue a music career with the Recording Connection.
 His family, however, saw it as inevitable.